This is a named option within the Atmospheric and Oceanic Sciences MS.

 Students should contact the department chair or program director with questions about grievances.
 They may also contact the L&S Academic Divisional Associate Deans, the L&S Associate Dean for Teaching and Learning Administration, or the L&S Director of Human Resources.

-Students in the professional program may not switch to research program and then back to professional program.
+Students in the Professional program may not switch to the Research program and then back to Professional program.
 A one-way switch is allowed.

 Graduate School Resources